 If you look at the business cards listed above and find that the one already in your pocket isn’t the one that catches your eye, it might be time to upgrade your card.
 Upgrading is a great opportunity to unlock a better rewards structure, additional travel perks and more benefits without having to fill out a new application.

 When you upgrade an American Express business card, your account number transfers over, and you won’t have to undergo a new credit check.
 That makes it easy to find a card that’s more in line with your spending and travel habits without the hassle of adding yet another piece of plastic to your wallet.
 Plus, it will keep you from paying more than one annual fee or canceling an old account (the latter of which could potentially ding your credit score, albeit temporarily).

 Make sure you are eligible before requesting an upgrade

 There are a few eligibility requirements to keep in mind before you request an upgrade.

 Your account history

 First and foremost, demonstrating to American Express that you are a responsible card member can help.
 To do so, make all of your payments on time and avoid any negative marks on your account.

 Business cards do not have the same strict account history requirements of consumer credit cards (which is usually a minimum of one year).
 You can upgrade or downgrade your card at any time.

-However, American Express reserves the right to revoke an introductory bonus if it suspects you are gaming the system.
-Signing up for a card with a big sign-up offer, only to downgrade to one with a cheaper annual fee a few months later, can be a red flag.
+However, American Express reserves the right to revoke an introductory offer if it suspects you are gaming the system.
+Signing up for a card with a big welcome offer, only to downgrade to one with a cheaper annual fee a few months later, can be a red flag.
 Although business cards don’t have the one-year rule, it is still a good benchmark to shoot for if you want to avoid suspicion.